buildingamind/nett-object-segmentation/README.md

 2. **Experimental Simulation Programs**: Tools to initiate and conduct experiments within the virtual world.
 3. **Data Visualization Programs**: Utilities for analyzing and visualizing experiment outcomes.

-If users are unfamiliar with how to install a git repository or have never used unity before please scroll down to how to the [How to install](#how-to-install)
+If users are unfamiliar with how to install a git repository or have never used unity before please scroll down to: [How to install](#how-to-install)

 ## **Directory Structure**